 Ahmed Mohammed Al-Khatiri, Head of Ras Al Khaimah Courts, stated that courts provide sign language experts for defendants, victims or witnesses in cases heard before the court.

-When someone speaking a language other than those translated in Ras Al Khaimah Courts appears before the court, accredited interpreters from outside the courts are appointed after taking oath.
+When someone speaking a language other than those translated in Ras Al Khaimah Courts appears before the court, accredited translators and interpreters from outside the courts are appointed after taking oath.
 He further affirms that translation department managed to complete 5976 hours of interpretation in 2018, compared to 2500 hours in 2017 by an increase exceeding 139%.

 In terms of translation, the department completed translating 156,000 words in 2018, compared to 90,000 words in 2017 by an increase of 73.33%.